 Autophagy and Intermittent Fasting

-However, the advantages of fasting are not limited to autophagy.
-Because in principle, fasting induces two substantial mechanisms:
+However, fasting benefits are not limited to autophagy.
+Because, in principle, fasting induces two substantial mechanisms:

 - Activation of autophagy: Disposal of proteins and cell parts